phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/globals_management.rst

 Remember it is perfectly safe to write to true-globals as you are in the ``MINIT()`` or ``MSHUTDOWN()`` steps of PHP lifecycle.
 But you can't write to them while treating a request (but reading from them is OK).

 So, a simple example is that you want to read an environment value to do something with it.
-Also, it is not uncomon to initialize persistent :doc:`zend_string <../internal_types/strings/zend_strings>` to make use of them later as you'll treat some requests.
+Also, it is not uncommon to initialize persistent :doc:`zend_string <../internal_types/strings/zend_strings>` to make use of them later as you'll treat some requests.